Abuse of Public Position Crimes

 Florida’s Office of Election Crime and Security would have a budget of more than five million dollars and employ more than 40 investigators.
 The office reports to the Secretary of State, appointed by the governor to oversee elections.

-The office would be able to take over investigation involving voter fraud or other types of election crimes conducted by local police or prosecutors.
+The office could take over investigations involving voter fraud or other types of election crimes conducted by local police or prosecutors.
 Cases would be prosecuted by the Office of Statewide Prosecution within the Attorney General’s Office.